Updated: Mar 19

 Finally, do yourself a favour and unsubscribe from any email lists you don’t enjoy reading.
 You can also get services that collate and put all your subscription emails in one email.
-Unroll me will not only create a daily round-up email for you, they also allow you to unsubscribe from any list in a simple click.
+Unroll me will not only create a daily round-up email for you, but they also allow you to unsubscribe from any list with a simple click.
 GENIUS!

 Catch up on Marking and Data Entry

 Ahhhh we said it, the dreaded ‘d’ word - DATA.
 Keeping on top of marking, grading, and data collection will have you high fiving your past self (we promise).
 Dedicate some time to catching up and grab these tips on our blog post to become a marking pro.

 Tackle one corner at a time